No Jumper: Dame Dash Goes IN On Jay-Z And NFL Deal “Everybody Knows Jay Ain’t Isht…He Wifed Girls I Liked” [Video]

 Dame Dash Blasts Jay-Z On No Jumper Podcast

-The formerly apologetic Dame Dash appeared on Adam21’s No Jumper podcast and when asked about his feelings on former BFF Jay-Z’s controversial deal with the NFL he did NOT throw his diamond in the sky…
+The formerly apologetic Dame Dash appeared on Adam22’s No Jumper podcast and when asked about his feelings on former BFF Jay-Z’s controversial deal with the NFL he did NOT throw his diamond in the sky…

 “Everybody knows Jay ain’t s#!t.
 Everybody knows that. *chuckles* Listen, if you ask anybody in the industry, it’s common knowledge that Jay ain’t s#!t.
 He’s about the bag.
 We all know that.
 He’s self-preserving.
 Period.”